- Do I have to pay a membership fee to compete in GTA AM Tour events?

 14. Where and when are the starting tee times posted?

 Tee times will be posted on The Tour’s website 5-7 days prior to an event.
-In addition, individual players will receive an email one week prior to the event with their tee time, playing partners, and general information pertaining to the event, i.e. directions, local rules, etc.
+In addition, individual players will receive an email 5-7 days prior to the event with their tee time, playing partners, and general information pertaining to the event, i.e. directions, local rules, etc.